sahil-cse/localrepo/README.md

-# thus is my local repo.
+# this is my local Repo.